ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I begin high school: 68
+Days until I begin high school: 67

+Days until the new Zelda game releases: 98

-Days until the baseball season ends: 101
+Days until the baseball season ends: 100

-Days until Halloween: 133
+Days until Halloween: 132

-Days until you will vote for Biden (provided you are 18+ and from the US): 138
+Days until you will vote for Biden (provided you are 18+ and from the US): 137

-Days until Thanksgiving: 161
+Days until Thanksgiving: 160

-Days until Christmas: 188
+Days until Christmas: 187

-Days until 2025: 195
+Days until 2025: 194

-Days until I become old enough to have sex in Denmark: 283
+Days until I become old enough to have sex in Denmark: 282

-Days until I get unbanned from both Scratch and HTS: 285
+Days until I get unbanned from both Scratch and HTS: 284

-Days until I become old enough to drive: 648
+Days until I become old enough to drive: 647

-Days until I graduate high school: 1444
+Days until I graduate high school: 1443

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)